aashishkolluri/lpgnet-prototype/README.md

 ## Reproducing the results

 To reproduce the results we provide a script in run_exp.py.
-You can write your own scipt as well by following the general procedure explained below.
+You can write your own scipt as well that follows the general procedure explained below.

 ### Hyperparameter search for transductive datasets